ROBOTICS ACADEMY · AGES 9–13

 3

-Your child builds a real robot week by week and presents their autonomous delivery robot at the Delivery Challenge.
+Your child codes a real robot week by week and presents their autonomous delivery robot at the Delivery Challenge.

 Still deciding?
-Your first class is on us — book a free trial.
+Try your first class for just $10 — book a trial.

 [email protected] · 0426 693 283 · WWCC-cleared, insured & Child Safe